SBCompSciClub/SBCompSciClub.github.io/Readme.md

 ```
 > Yes, this can get overwhelmingly annoying if your trying to do something intense, but thats the price for modularity

-### Page-specific Scripts
+### Scripts for Specific Pages
 Because you can't do page-specific scripts in the dynamically loaded `HTML` and Markdown files, you have to use the `scripts.js` file.
 (Any page for which you want to run a specific script needs its own case in that file.)
-If your script in in its own file, load that in `/club/index.html`.
+If your script is in its own file, load that in `/club/index.html`.
 You can then go into `scripts.js`, find the case in the `switch` statement corresponding to your desired page, and then activate your script there.
 #### Guidelines for page-specific scripts
 Try to keep your script entirely within a single function, and activate that function in the appropriate location.
 If you plan to target a particular element, here's my recommended strategy: The first line of your function should grab that element and assign it to a variable.
 The remainder of the script should execute only if that variable is defined, so that you know the element has loaded.